NXT UK (WWE brand): Overview

 NXT UK had four championships exclusive to the brand.
 There were three for men and one for women.
 There were also two other championships that were shared with the brand.

 The top men's championship of NXT UK was the NXT United Kingdom Championship.
 Established as the WWE United Kingdom Championship in December 2016, the inaugural champion was Tyler Bate, who won the original United Kingdom Championship tournament.
 In January 2020, the title was renamed to reflect its status as the top title of NXT UK.
 The title was retired on 4 September 2022 at Worlds Collide when it was unified into the NXT Championship.
 Bate, the championship's only two-time holder, is recognized as the final champion.

 The top championship for female wrestlers was the NXT UK Women's Championship.
 Unveiled in June 2018, Rhea Ripley won a tournament final to become the inaugural champion.
 The title was retired on 4 September 2022 at Worlds Collide when it was unified into the NXT Women's Championship.
 Meiko Satomura is recognized as the final champion.

 The NXT UK Tag Team Championship was the tag team championship for men.
 Unveiled in June 2018, the team of James Drake and Zack Gibson won a tournament final to become the inaugural champions.
 The title was retired on 4 September 2022 at Worlds Collide when it was unified into the NXT Tag Team Championship.
 The team of Brooks Jensen and Josh Briggs are recognized as the final champions.

 In September 2020, the NXT UK Heritage Cup was unveiled as a secondary championship for men and with a special stipulation in which matches are only contested under British Rounds Rules.
 The first champion was A-Kid, who won a tournament final to become the inaugural champion.
-Unlike NXT UK's other championships, which were retired at Worlds Collide on 4 September 2022, the Heritage Cup was not unified or defended at the event and there has been no announcement regarding its future, but WWE's website still lists it as active.
+Unlike NXT UK's other championships, which were retired at Worlds Collide on 4 September 2022, the Heritage Cup was not contested at the event.
+Its status remained unknown until April 2023 when the title was transferred to NXT and renamed the NXT Heritage Cup.